MicrosoftDocs/well-architected/well-architected/service-guides/azure-application-gateway.md

 >    Consider this equation when you calculate instance counts.
 >    ![Equation that shows the approximate instance count.](./_images/autoscale-instance.svg)
 >
+>   After you estimate the instance count, compare that value to the maximum instance count.
+Use this comparison to determine how close you are to the maximum available capacity.
+>
-> - **Take advantage of features for autoscaling and performance benefits.** The v2 SKU offers autoscaling to ensure that your Application Gateway can scale up as traffic increases.
+> - **Take advantage of features for autoscaling and performance benefits.** The v2 SKU offers autoscaling, which scales up Application Gateway as traffic increases.
 Compared to the v1 SKU, the v2 SKU has capabilities that enhance the performance of the workload.
 For example, the v2 SKU has better TLS offload performance, quicker deployment and update times, and zone-redundancy support.
 For more information, see [Scaling Application Gateway v2 and WAF v2](/azure/application-gateway/application-gateway-autoscaling-zone-redundant).
 >
 >    If you use Application Gateway v1, consider migrating to Application Gateway v2.
 For more information, see [Migrate Application Gateway and WAF from v1 to v2](/azure/application-gateway/migrate-v1-v2).